Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/given_an_energy_calculation/when_with_only_production_in_ga/readme.md

 ## Design considerations

 - Input period is post May 2023 so that results are quarterly
-- Input data is mostly minimal standard scenario, but without flex metering points
+- Input data is mostly minimal standard scenario, but without consumption metering points.

 ## Coverage

 All metering point types relevant for energy calculations

 - Exchange (energy in)
-- Non-profiled consumption
+- Exchange (energy out)
 - Flex consumption (grid loss)
+- Production (system correction)
 - Production
-- Production (system correction)